Sliman-Baghouri/optm/content/posts/sample-post.md

 ---
+_schema: default
-title: "How to get the most out of your ad budget "
+title: 'How to get the most out of your ad budget '
 date: 2024-12-12T10:00:00Z
-featuredImage: "/images/placeholder-image.png"
-tags: ["hugo", "tailwind", "example"]
+categories:
+  - tutorials
-author: 'Slimane M Baghouri'
+author: Slimane M Baghouri
-categories: ["tutorials"]
 draft: false
 ---
 This is a sample post to demonstrate how to create and access posts.
 Here's an example of a with additional content.